makalu/makalu.github.com/ideas/_posts/2015-09-23-chessdrop-design-details.markdown

 [5]: http://files.dafacto.com/uploads/2015-09-23-comments.gif
 [6]: http://files.dafacto.com/uploads/2015-09-23-end-of-game.gif

 The Makalu team recently launched its third product, [ChessDrop][1], a cloud-based personal chess games database.
-From the technology stack we chose—React, Meteor & Heroku—to the design process, there’s much I plan to tell you about in the coming weeks.
+From the technology stack we chose—React, Meteor & Heroku—to the design process, there’s much I plan to tell you about.
 But for now, in this brief post, I’d like to whet your appetite with a few of the key design details you’ll find in the product.

-(And please pardon some of the UI artifacts from the process of creating animated GIF demos.)
+(And please pardon some of the UI artifacts from the process of creating animated GIFs.)

 ## Mobile first